vanjadjuric/Portfolio-Sample-Page/README.md

 # Portfolio-Sample-Page

-First portfolio page i built.
+One of the first portfolio pages i built.
 JS is there just for functionality, it will be changed to proper code later.